USEPA/sensortoolkit/README.md

 Additional information about EPA's research involving air sensors including the reports for fine particulate matter sensors and ozone sensors, past evaluation results, and additional documentation are located at EPA's [Air Sensor Toolbox](https://www.epa.gov/air-sensor-toolbox).

+## Disclaimer

+This software/application was developed by the U.S. Environmental Protection Agency (USEPA).
+No warranty expressed or implied is made regarding the accuracy or utility of the system, nor shall the act of distribution constitute any such warranty.
+The USEPA has relinquished control of the information and no longer has responsibility to protect the integrity, confidentiality or availability of the information.
+Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation or favoring by the USEPA.
+The USEPA seal and logo shall not be used in any manner to imply endorsement of any commercial product or activity by the USEPA or the United States Government

 ****
 ## Installation <a name="install"></a>